ropensci/tsbox/README.md

 *This is an early version, so expect some changes.
 Thanks for [feedback](mailto:christoph.sax@gmail.com)!*

-tsbox provides functions that are *agnostic* towards time series classes.
 The R ecosystem knows a [vast number](https://cran.r-project.org/web/views/TimeSeries.html) of time series standards.
-Rather than creating the ultimate [15th](https://xkcd.com/927/) time series class, tsbox provides a set of tools that are agnostic towards the existing standards.
+Instead of creating the ultimate [15th](https://xkcd.com/927/) time series class, tsbox provides a set of tools that are *agnostic* towards the existing standards.
 The tools also allow you to handle time series as plain data frames, thus making it easy to deal with time series in a [dplyr](https://CRAN.R-project.org/package=dplyr) or [data.table](https://CRAN.R-project.org/package=data.table) workflow.